 Barton Beebe is the John M. Desmarais Professor of Intellectual Property Law at New York University School of Law.
 He has been the Anne Urowsky Visiting Professor of Law at Yale Law School, a Visiting Professor of Law at Stanford Law School, and a Visiting Research Fellow at Merton College, Oxford University.
 He has also taught courses at the Centre d'Études Internationales de la Propriété Intellectuelle at the Université de Strasbourg, the Munich Intellectual Property Law Center, the State Intellectual Property Office of the People’s Republic of China, the Hanken School of Economics in Helsinki, Finland, and Hebrew University in Israel.
 In 2007, Professor Beebe was a Special Master in the case of Louis Vuitton Malletier v.
 Dooney & Bourke, Inc., No. 04 Civ.
 2990 (SAS) (S.D.N.Y.).
 His published works include Intellectual Property Law and the Sumptuary Code, 123 Harvard Law Review 809 (2010), and An Empirical Study of U.S. Copyright Fair Use Opinions, 1978-2005, 156 Pennsylvania Law Review 549 (2008).
 He is also the author of the free online casebook Trademark Law: An Open-Source Casebook, which is now used in over twenty law schools.
 Professor Beebe clerked for Judge Denise Cote of the United States District Court for the Southern District of New York.

-Erin L. Dozier is Senior Vice President and Deputy General Counsel at the National Association of Broadcasters (NAB), a nonprofit trade association that advocates on behalf of local radio and television stations and broadcast networks before federal agencies, Congress, and the courts.
-Erin's experience prior to joining NAB includes several positions at the FCC focusing on media regulation and policy.
+Erin L. Dozier is Senior Vice President and Deputy General Counsel at the National Association of Broadcasters (NAB), where she represents the interests of thousands of local television and radio broadcast stations and broadcast networks before the Federal Communications Commission (FCC), other federal agencies, and courts.
+Her main areas of focus include laws and policies affecting media ownership, indecency and other content-related standards, carriage of television broadcast signals by facilities-based and over-the-top multichannel video providers, set-top boxes/navigation devices, and advertising.
+Erin’s experience prior to joining NAB includes several positions at the FCC focusing on media regulation and policy, including FCC review of media and broadband mergers, and competition policy affecting media outlets.
 She also has worked in private practice counseling communications companies on legal and regulatory matters.
-Erin is a frequent lecturer on communications policy and has served on the adjunct faculty of the Catholic University of America's Columbus School of Law.
-Erin earned her B.A. at Hampshire College and her J.D. at the Georgetown University Law Center.
+Erin is a frequent lecturer on communications policy and has served on the adjunct faculty of the Catholic University of America’s Columbus School of Law.
+She earned her B.A. at Hampshire College and her J.D. at the Georgetown University Law Center.

 Jessica Lyon is an attorney in the Division of Privacy and Identity Protection at the Federal Trade Commission.
 Ms. Lyon investigates and prosecutes violations of U.S. federal laws governing the privacy and security of consumer information, as well as violations of the Fair Credit Reporting Act.
 Ms. Lyon was the lead attorney on the Henry Schein Practice Solutions investigation, resolved earlier this year when the company agreed to settle FTC allegations that it marketed its dental practice management software using deceptive claims that the software provided industry-standard encryption of sensitive patient information.
 Prior to joining the FTC, Ms. Lyon worked at Consumers’ Union and Prisoners’ Legal Services of New York.
 Ms. Lyon earned her law degree from Berkeley Law and her undergraduate degree from Binghamton University.